yexianyi/docker-openjdk-ssh/README.md

 docker run -it --rm -d yexianyi/openjdk

-Port 8080 and 22 are exposed automatically
+SSH port 22 is exposed automatically

-Default user and pwd is "dev/dev1234"
+Default ssh user and pwd is "dev/dev1234"